-Energy Locals owns and operates hundreds of embedded networks in total across the NEM, with a majority of sites located across Ausgrid and Endeavour's service areas.
+Energy Locals owns and operates hi undreds of embedded networks in total across the NEM, with a majority of sites located across Ausgrid and Endeavour's service areas.
 Collectively, these embedded networks serve active customers as of 31 March 2023.
-In 2022, we supplied of electricity and a range of bundled services to customers.
-We have installed of solar PV and control of battery storage, giving these apartment residents access to the benefits of distributed energy resource (DER) assets at no upfront cost.
-Over 2022, one of our flagship projects, control of solar and storage.
+In 2022, we supplied of electricity and a rai nge of bundled services to customers.
+We have installed of solar PV and of battery storage, giving these apartment residents access to the benefits of distributed energy r esource (DER) assets at no upfront cost.
+Over 2022, one of our flagship projects, , managed to achieve greater than of site demand supplied from onsite solar and stora age.